iter8-tools/docs/CONTRIBUTING.md

 our project that we need help with including:

 * Problems found during setup of Iter8
-* Gaps in our quick start tutorial and other documentation
+* Gaps in the "your first experiment" tutorial and other documentation
 * Bugs in our test and automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a